sihrc/CollectiveMotion/Code/README.txt

 		this requires a high amount of computation time and power.
 Currently, another method OpenPIV (Python Particle Image Velocimetry) module is being restored for use in this project (located on GitHub under user:sihrc)

+	via PIV Tracking :: COMPLETE
+	   Parameters not yet explored - located in pivtools\PIV.py.

+	   -CURRENT PROBLEMS-
+	   	The rendered videos show some indications of accurately tracking particle velocities in the form of a vector field.
+There are some extremeties in the vidoes (large and abrupt vectors).
+These may be solved after calibrating parameters used in PIV.py

+ANALYSIS:
+  - NOT YET BEGUN.

 ------------
  HOW TO USE